pnnl/sven/README.md

 * The state of the entity.
 In this case it's "activity"
 * A time window.
 In this example it's "hour"

-Here's a snippet of the input data from our analysis of the [VAST Challenge 2014 MC2 dataset](http://www.vacommunity.org/VAST+Challenge+2014%3A+Mini-Challenge+2) data.
+Here's a snippet of the input data from our analysis of the [VAST Challenge 2014 MC2](http://www.vacommunity.org/VAST+Challenge+2014%3A+Mini-Challenge+2) dataset.

 ```json
 [{'activity': 'Home',